Hormone Therapy for Menopausal Symptoms: Your Comprehensive Guide

 The effectiveness and safety of HT depend on age, timing, type, and dosage.
 Women starting HT before 60 or within 10 years of menopause generally have a better benefit-risk ratio.

-It’s essential to personalize HT, with ongoing assessments and shared decision-making, ensuring it’s only for those with bothersome symptoms and no contraindications.
+It’s essential to personalize HT, with ongoing assessments and shared decision-making.
+This ensures it is only prescribed for those with bothersome symptoms and no contraindications.

 Recent FDA Updates on Hormone Replacement Therapy